Harmonic Mobile Manipulation

 \subsection{Reward Function}

-For all tasks in our \suite, the reward function is defined as follows: where $w_{*}$ are coefficients for different reward terms.
-We provide high-level descriptions of each component of the function below and more details are provided in the ssupplementary materials Sec~\ref{sec:supp_reward_function}:
+We use the following reward function for all tasks: where $w_{*}$ are coefficients for different reward terms.
+We provide high-level descriptions of each term below and more details are provided in Sec~\ref{sec:supp_reward_function}.

-\textbf{Navigation Reward $R_{\text{nav}}$:} This reward is proportional to the distance the robot moved towards the target object (door/fridge for the Opening Door/Fridge task, or table for the Cleaning Table task).
+\textbf{Navigation Reward $R_{\text{nav}}$:} This reward is proportional to the distance the robot moved towards the target object (door/fridge for the \textit{Opening Door/Fridge}, or table for \textit{Cleaning Table}).
 It provides a reach-target reward when the robot reaches the target and gets cut off afterward.

 \textbf{Manipulation Reward $R_{\text{manip}}$:} This reward contains two sub-rewards.
-The first sub-reward encourages the robot to move its end-effector towards specific parts of the target object: the door knob for the \textit{Opening Door} task, the center of the table for the \textit{Cleaning Table} task, and the fridge handle for the \textit{Opening Fridge} task.
+The first sub-reward encourages the robot to move its end-effector towards the doorknob, the center of the table, and the fridge handle for \textit{Opening Door}, \textit{Cleaning Table}, and \textit{Opening Fridge} tasks respectively.
 The second sub-reward is proportional to the progress the robot made towards task completion and offers a significant bonus upon successful task completion.
 Task progress is measured by the degree of openness of the door or fridge for \textit{Opening Door/Fridge} tasks, and the percentage of dirt removed from the table for \textit{Cleaning Table} tasks.

 \textbf{Efficiency Reward $R_{\text{efficiency}}$:} This reward incentivizes the robot to complete the task efficiently while maintaining a safe distance from the object and minimizing excessive movement of its end-effector.